 Best PSUs for RTX 5070 and 5070 Ti in 2025 – our top picks

-The RTX 5070 and 5070 Ti are confirmed for a February release, and despite having faster memory and more cores than their predecessors, the TDP hasn't increased much.
+Now, with the 5070 and 5070 Ti, despite having faster memory and more cores than their predecessors, the TDP hasn't increased much.
 The RTX 5070 has a 250W TDP, while the RTX 4070 has a 200W TDP.
 On the other hand, the RTX 5070 Ti has a 300W TDP, while the discontinued RTX 4070 Ti has a 285W TDP.

 Between the RTX 5070 and 5070 Ti, there is a 50W difference, and between their respective predecessors, there is a 50 and 15W difference in power draw, respectively.
 So, realistically, you don't need to swap your PSU if you're upgrading from the previous generation.
 However, if you're building a new gaming PC, we've got you covered with a couple of PSUs we've reviewed in-house that do deliver the goods when it comes to performance and efficiency.

 One important change is that the new RTX 50-series GPUs support an updated version of the 12VHPWR cable, the 12V-2×6 cable, which has 0.1mm shorter sensing pins and a 0.15mm longer conducting terminal to ensure a secure and stable power connection and prevent melting.
-While ATX 3.0 and PCIe 5.0 PSUs will work just fine, you’ll have to connect an adapter, but to make matters simple, the ATX 3.1 and PCIe 5.1 PSUs come with a 12V-2×6 cable that can deliver 600W easily, so you won’t need additional connections.
+While ATX 3.0 and PCIe 5.0 PSUs will work just fine; you’ll have to connect an adapter, but to make matters simple, the ATX 3.1 and PCIe 5.1 PSUs come with a 12V-2×6 cable that can deliver 600W easily, so you won’t need additional connections.

 To accommodate everyone’s different budgets, we've selected a budget and high-end power supply unit, with the best being a mid-range PSU for both cards.
 So, here are what we think are the best PSUs for the RTX 5070 and 5070 Ti based on their power requirements from Nvidia.